 We even are able still to collect tons of the Balloon Trading cards while at local parks.
 This is the route we typically take for viewing the balloons in a less congested space.
 And it is still VERY exciting.

 In my opinion the best park location to view the balloons land is Vista Del Norte park.
 It’s getting to be VERY crowded because everyone is learning what a great spot it is.
-But, we headed there around 8am and parked at the church across the street and it was just fine.
+But, we headed there around 8am and parked at Desert Springs Church across the street and it was just fine.

 What are a few of the Albuquerque Balloon Fiesta show stopping moments?